docarray/docarray/docs/datatypes/video/index.md

     pass
 ```

-This will create a generator that yields a Document for each frame.
+This creates a generator that yields a Document for each frame.
 You can control the framerate via `fps` parameter.
 Note that the upper bound of the framerate is determined by the hardware of webcam, not the software.
 Press `Esc` to exit.

 <video controls width="60%">
 <source src="../../_static/webcam.mp4" type="video/mp4">